tvmlabs/tvm-sdk/README.md

 # TVM SDK

-Client libraries for DApp development in TVM blockchains (TON, Acki Nacki, Venom Blockchain, Everscale).
+Client libraries for DApp development in TVM blockchains (Acki Nacki, Venom Blockchain, TON, Everscale).

 Core TVM-SDK client library is written in Rust, with bindings in 11 programming languages.